cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - bullseye lantern
 - thieves tools

 Just as [[Elora]] was pocketing the treasure, another ghoul burst from the walls.
-The party recognized this to be an undead [[Elizabeth Durst]], the woman from the portraits in the entryway. [[Elizabeth Durst]] curses the party, her husband, her own children, and most especially Margaret and her bastard child [[Walter]].
+The party recognized this to be an undead [[Elizabeth Durst]], the woman from the portraits in the entryway. [[Elizabeth Durst]] curses the party, her husband, her own children, and especially Margaret and her bastard child, [[Walter]]. [[Elizabeth Durst]] invites the party to venture lower into the dungeon before [[Pelanil]], completely disgusted and agains

 ## The Shrine